Inserting 'V' bracing

 This can be defined as "Fixed" or "Hinged". - Buckling coefficients in the vertical and transverse planes

-This section allows you to define the buckling coefficients in the "Vertical" and "Transverse" planes of the sections that form the bracing.
+This section defines the buckling coefficients in the "Vertical" and "Transverse" planes of the sections that form the bracing.
 You can select "With project coefficients" (as indicated in "Project > Beam options > Buckling coefficients for sloped steel beams and bracing") or "With own coefficients", in which case the user must enter them. - Lateral buckling coefficients

-This section allows you to enter the lateral buckling coefficients in the "Top flange" and "Bottom flange" of the sections that form the bracing.
+This section enters the lateral buckling coefficients in the "Top flange" and "Bottom flange" of the sections that form the bracing.

 Inserting V-shaped bracing in the floor plan